abilian/lab.abilian.com/docs/Tech/Python/CLI/CLI in Python.md

 ### Others

 1. **docopt**: docopt is another Python package that provides a way to define a CLI by describing it in a docstring.
 It automatically generates the parser and makes it easy to define complex command-line interfaces.

+## Other frameworks

+- Tyro: https://brentyi.github.io/tyro/ Uses type annotations in functions or dataclasses.

 ## Console utilities